Despair-Games/poketernity/README.md

 If the install process seems to hang at the post-install step, you likely just need to press `Enter` for it continue.
 <!--   - _if you run into any errors, reach out in [TBD]_-->
 2. Run `npm run start:dev` to locally run the project.
 You can then access it from the same machine by putting `http://localhost:8000/` in your browser's address bar.
 If you want to access the game from other devices on your local network, you can run `npm run start:dev -- --host` instead.
-You can then connect via `http://[IP of your device]:8000/` (ie: `http://192.168.1.101:8000/`).
+You can then connect via `http://[IP of your device]:8000/` (e.g.: `http://192.168.1.101:8000/`).

 #### Tests